CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-uniform.rst

    Ex 3 ensemble selection box for second stage

 7. After clicking **Confirm** in the **Ensemble Selection** box, and then **Uniform Space Filling** from the **Ensemble Aggregation** box, the **SDOE Set-up** box will appear on the right side of the second window.
 Here, select the options desired for the experiment to be run.
-For the illustrated figure, we selected a **Minimax** design with a design sizes of 6 (to use the remaining available budget).
+For the illustrated figure, we selected a **Minimax** design with a design size of 6 (to use the remaining available budget).
 We again specified that the column **Test No.** will be used as the Index, **G, lldg, CapturePerc, L, SteamFlow** will define the same 5 factors to be used as inputs.

 .. figure:: figs/Ex3_setup_round2.png
    :alt: Home Screen